d-miller/d-miller.github.io/pubs.md

 * I wrote the sections on standards for cluster-level assignment studies (pages 42-52 and 59-63) and appendices on statistical formulas (Appendices D, E, and F), which were peer-reviewed by members of the What Works Clearinghouse's Statistical, Technical, and Analysis Team.

 What Works Clearinghouse.
 (2020). [_Supplement to the What Works Clearinghouse procedures handbook, version 4.1_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-41-Supplement-508_09212020.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).
+* I was the lead author for this official What Works Clearinghouse (WWC) supplement, with Ryan Williams and Larry Hedges as co-authors.
+* (The document itself does not list authors due to the nature of the federal contract.)
-* I was the lead author for this supplement that introduced new standard error equations for effect sizes based on adjusted mean differences.
-Members of the What Works Clearinghouse's Statistical, Technical, and Analysis Team peer-reviewed this supplement.
+* Introduced new standard error equations for effect sizes based on adjusted mean differences.
+* Was peer-reviewed by members of the WWC's Statistical, Technical, and Analysis Team (STAT).
+* For a memo to the STAT, I also wrote the derivations for the formulas using the delta method.

 Hsu, K. J., Rosenthal, A. M., **Miller, D. I.**, & Bailey, J. M. (2017).
 [Sexual arousal patterns of autogynephilic male cross-dressers]({{ site.baseurl }}/assets/HsuInPress.pdf). _Archives of Sexual Behavior_, _46_, 247-253. https://doi.org/10.1007/s10508-016-0826-z
 * I was the statistical expert on multilevel modelling for this study.